 Published in the October 1998 issue of Mobius: The Journal of Social Change

-This poem considers the photo on the dust jacket of Farm Boys: Lives of Gay Men from the Rural Midwest by Will Fellows.
-The book is available from the University of Wisconsin Press.
+This poem considers the picture on the dust jacket of Farm Boys: Lives of Gay Men from the Rural Midwest by Will Fellows.